apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 declarations / accesses follow the new convention here.

 # Conclusion and Key takeaways
-- `buffer_decl` creates buffer alias, it is important to consider implications and use `buffer_decl` properly.
+- `T.buffer_decl` creates buffer alias, it is important to consider implications and use `T.buffer_decl` properly.
 Passes that transform buffers should consider how to buffer alias.
 Therefore we should be able to have a unified method called `T.buffer_decl` in both TIR and TVMScript.
 - There are several way for buffer definition, `T.buffer_decl, T.match_buffer, T.alloc_buffer`.
 - `BufferLoad/BufferStore` can be generalized to allow `Ramp` as part of the index.
-- `buffer_decl` is going to be used to declare flattened Buffer aliases, and `preflattened_buffer_map` will be removed.
+- `T.buffer_decl` is going to be used to declare flattened Buffer aliases, and `preflattened_buffer_map` will be removed.